USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 .. py:function:: tw3d -n procs -c threads --input-file file --no-interactive --version --help

-	:param int procs: number of MPI processes (default=1)
+	:param int procs: number of MPI processes (default=1, desktop only)
-	:param int threads: number of OpenMP threads (see below for default)
+	:param int threads: number of OpenMP threads (see below for default, desktop only)
 	:param str file: name or path of the file to use as the input file (default=stdin)

 	The :samp:`--no-interactive` argument, if present, suppresses the interactive thread.